botpress/botpress/README.md

 For starters, there are [some open issues](https://github.com/botpress/botpress/issues?q=is%3Aissue+is%3Aopen+label%3Afor-new-contributors) with the `for-new-contributors` tag which are ideal for starting to contribute.
 They are all relatively easy to get started with.

 If you would like to contribute any new feature or bug fix, please make sure that there is a GitHub issue first.
 If there is not, simply open one and assign it to yourself.
-If you are unsure on how to get started, ask us anything in the [Slack](https://slack.botpress.io) or email us at `contribute [AT] botpress.io`.
+If you are unsure on how to get started, ask us anything in the [Slack](https://slack.botpress.io) or email us at `info [AT] botpress.io`.

 Contributions to Botpress will be dual-licensed under AGPLv3 and the Botpress Proprietary License.
 This means that all contributors need to agree to the dual-license before their contributions can be accepted.